he-patrick/htn-graphql-scanner/readme.md

 `users`: Retrieve all users along with their associated scans. </br>
 `user`: Search for a specific user along with their associated scans. </br>
 `scans`: Retrieve the number of scans for each activity with optional filters for specific criteria such as min_frequency, max_frequency, or activity_category. </br>
+`nextMeal`: Finds the next (or current) meal startTime and endTime. </br>
 `addUser`: Create a new user. </br>
 `addScan`: Add a scan for a user.
 (This will update the User.updatedAt field) </br>
 `updateUser`: Update a user's name, phone, badgecode.
 (This will update the User.updatedAt field) </br>
+`setMealtime`: Sets a meal and its startTime and endTime.
+Allows for updating a current meal's times. </br>

 ## Database Structure
 **Access PostgreSQL Container:** `docker exec -it postgres_db psql -U postgres -d htn_backend_challenge`